 The e-cigarette industry is constantly growing larger and more extensive with each passing, with some analysts suggesting it will reach the staggering $2 billion mark by the end of 2014.
 This impressive flow of popularity has stimulated lawmakers to act fast in order to regulate this new market, but at the same time it created a shroud of misinformation.
 We are going to some myths regarding electronic cigarettes and give you an understanding on what’s really happening to light.

 Some people argue that these e-cigarettes actually cost more than their tobacco counterparts and thus it’s not really worth making the switch from an economic point of view.
-And yes, some starter kits cost a small fortune, but you can get a decent experience for something around $40 - $50.
+And yes, some of the best e-cig kits cost a small fortune, but you can get a decent experience for something around $40 - $50.
 However, while it may look like a lot to start with, the actual monthly and early vaping costs will be much less then you’ll ever spend on tobacco.
 The fact is that smoking just 2 packs per day can total more than $8,760 over a one-year period, without even including the increased cost of healthcare and other smoking-related expenses.

 Electronic cigarettes require low maintenance, and depending on the type you choose, you will only have to buy new flavor cartridges or e-liquid.
 Even if you buy two starter kits each year, you’ll still end up saving a lot more money; or if not saving at least spending it on other products that won’t affect your health as tobacco does.